 No other spirit brings people together like bourbon.
 I have met people from all over the country and from all over the world who share very little in common besides their love of bourbon.
 Despite our collective differences, these people have become some of my best friends.
 Bourbon is a drink that is best sipped slowly, making it perfect for reminiscing with old friends, or for starting great conversations with new ones.
+The Urban Bourbon Trail is the perfect way to meet other bourbon lovers.
 Bourbon builds bridges.

 Server: “Would you like any coffee, tea, or orange juice?”

 Me: “Bourbon.
 And stop artificially limiting my choices just because it’s 9 AM.”

 There is a bourbon for every season and every reason.
 Having brunch?
 Ditch the mimosa and have an Old Fashioned, a drink originally created to be consumed for breakfast.
 Having a bad day?
 Nothing a little Booker’s can’t cure (Booker’s is called my “bad day bourbon”, because whatever troubles you were having, you wont remember them after a three-finger pour!)
 Celebrating?
 That is what Manhattans are for!
 No matter what the occasion, bourbon proves to be one of the most versatile spirits available, and can be consumed any time of day or night without the ill effects of many other spirits.